 - ▶ M function: If desired, enter any miscellaneous functions M. The TNC automatically enters M2 (program end) with defining process - ▶ Approach end position: If desired, enter a position to be approached at program end.
-Positioning sequence: First the tool axis (Z), then the machining plane (X/Y) - ▶ Workpiece reference system: Coordinates entered reference the active workpiece datum - ▶ M91: Coordinates entered reference the machine datum (M91) - ▶ M92: Coordinates entered reference a machine-set position (M92) defined by the machine manufacturer
+Positioning sequence: First the tool axis (Z), then the machining plane (X/Y) - ▶ Workpiece reference system: Coordinates entered are referenced to the active workpiece datum - ▶ M91: Coordinates entered are referenced to the machine datum (M91) - ▶ M92: Coordinates entered are referenced to a machine-set position (M92) defined by the machine manufacturer

-Unit 70 Positioning unit
+Unit 70 Positioning

-With this unit you can define a positioning that the TNC should run between any units.
+This unit is used to define a positioning movement that the TNC should run between any units.